nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 Here's an even bigger problem.
+❓ Look at this function.
+TypeScript tells us what parameters this function needs and how to call it.
 [click]
+❓But this function throws an error - and TypeScript doesn't tell us ❓ TODO: Type of the function image?

 This function throws an error, but TypeScript doesn't tell us.
 There's no "throws" annotation in TypeScript.
 We have to read the implementation or just find out at runtime.